Azure-Samples/ms-identity-javascript-angular-tutorial/6-Multitenancy/1-call-api-mt/README.md

 >
 > **KnownClientApplications** is an attribute in **application manifest**.
 It is used for bundling consent if you have a solution that contains two (or more) parts: a client app and a custom web API.
 If you enter the `appID` (clientID) of the client app into this array, the user will only have to consent only once to the client app.
 Azure AD will know that consenting to the client means implicitly consenting to the web API.
 It will automatically provision service principals for both the client and web API at the same time.
 Both the client and the web API app must be registered in the same tenant.

-If you remember the last step of the registration for the client app **TodoListSPA**, you were instructed to find the `KnownClientApplications` in application manifest, and add the **application ID** (client ID) of the `TodoListSPA` application `KnownClient witApplications: ["your-client-id-for-TodoListSPA"]`.
+If you remember the last step of the registration for the client app **msal-angular-spa**, you were instructed to find the `KnownClientApplications` in application manifest, and add the **application ID** (client ID) of the `msal-angular-spa` application `KnownClient witApplications: ["your-client-id-for-msal-angular-spa"]`.
 Once you do that, your web API will be able to correctly identify your front-end and the combined consent will be successfully carried out.

 ### Provisioning your multi-tenant apps in another Azure AD tenant

 Often the user-based consent will be disabled in an Azure AD tenant or your application will be requesting permissions that requires a tenant-admin consent.
-In these scenarios, your application will need to utilize the `/adminconsent` endpoint to provision both the **TodoListSPA** and the **TodoListAPI** before the users from that tenant are able to sign-in to your app.
+In these scenarios, your application will need to utilize the `/adminconsent` endpoint to provision both the **msal-angular-spa** and the **msal-dotnet-api** before the users from that tenant are able to sign-in to your app.

-When provisioning, you have to take care of the dependency in the topology where the **TodoListSPA** is dependent on **TodoListAPI**.
-So in such a case, you would provision the **TodoListAPI** before the **TodoListSPA**.
+When provisioning, you have to take care of the dependency in the topology where the **msal-angular-spa** is dependent on **msal-dotnet-api**.
+So in such a case, you would provision the **msal-dotnet-api** before the **msal-angular-spa**.

 ### Admin consent at different stages of application flow

-This application requires an **admin-user** to consent to scope `api://{clientId-of-TodoListAPI}/.default` in order to provision the **TodoListAPI** web API to a tenant.
+This application requires an **admin-user** to consent to scope `api://{clientId-of-msal-dotnet-api}/.default` in order to provision the **msal-dotnet-api** web API to a tenant.
 This means **Azure AD** will check if **admin-consent** is provided to the aforementioned scope during the initial sign-in.
 As such, only a user with admin privileges will be able to sign-in for the **first time**.
 After that, any user from that admin's tenant can sign-in and use the application.
 This allows you to control whether an ordinary users can provision a **multi-tenant** app into their tenants.

-If you would like to change this behavior i.e. allow regular users to sign-in to the app before *admin-consent* you can modify the [app.module.ts](./TodoListSPA/src/app/app.module.ts) as below.
-Bear in mind, until *admin-consent* is provided, users won't be able to access the **TodoListAPI**, resulting in bad user experience.
+If you would like to change this behavior i.e. allow regular users to sign-in to the app before *admin-consent* you can modify the [app.module.ts](./msal-angular-spa/src/app/app.module.ts) as below.
+Bear in mind, until *admin-consent* is provided, users won't be able to access the **msal-dotnet-api**, resulting in bad user experience.

 ```typescript
 export function MSALGuardConfigFactory(): MsalGuardConfiguration {